Current timestamp: 23/06/2026 11:30:01

 Policing news

-Chief Inspector Garry Cook, District Commander for Medway, said:
+Chief Inspector Gary Woodward, District Commander for Medway, said:

 Clear, Hold, Build is a three-step plan that sees criminals and their associates cleared from an area through relentless police activity.